hashicorp/terraform-provider-azurerm/website/docs/d/virtual_network_gateway.html.markdown

     the associated subnet is named `GatewaySubnet`.
 Therefore, each virtual network can contain at most a single Virtual Network Gateway.

-* `private_ip_address_id` - The ID of the Private IP Address associated with the Virtual Network Gateway.
+* `private_ip_address` - The Private IP Address associated with the Virtual Network Gateway.

 * `public_ip_address_id` - The ID of the Public IP Address associated with the Virtual Network Gateway.